-Abstract -
+Abstract

 A recent paper claims that habit formation in consumption plays an important role in current account fluctuations in selected developed countries, extending the present-value model of the current account (PVM) with consumption habits.
 In this paper, however, I show that the habit-forming PVM is observationally equivalent to the PVM augmented with persistent transitory consumption, which is induced by world real interest rate shocks.
-Based on a small open-economy real business cycle (SOE-RBC) model endowed with consumption habits as well as world real interest rate shocks, this paper seeks effects of habit formation on current account fluctuations in a typical small open economy, Canada, by a Bayesian calibration approach.
+Based on a small open-economy real business cycle (SOE-RBC) model endowed with consumption habits as well as persistent world real interest rate shocks, this paper resolves the inherent identification problem of the habit-forming PVM by Bayesian methods to seek effects of habit formation on current account fluctuations in typical small open economies, Canada and the United Kingdom.
 Results reveal no clear evidence that habit formation plays a crucial role in current account fluctuations.

-Key Words : Current account; Habit formation; World real interest rate; Present-value model; Small open economy model; Bayesian analysis.
-JEL Classification Number : F32, F41, E32.
+Key Words: Current account; Habit formation; World real interest rate; Present-value model; Small open economy model; Bayesian analysis.

+JEL Classification Number: F32, F41, E32.

 [†] This paper was circulated and presented as the paper entitled "Habit Formation, the World Real Interest Rate, and the Present Value Model of the Current Account."
 I would like to thank Jim Nason for research direction and discussion.
-I am also grateful to Jeannine Bailliu, Paul Beaudry, Paul Bergin, Hafedh Bouakez, Toni Braun, Mick Devereux, Shin-ichi Fukuda, Joe Gruber, Talan İşcan, Shinsuke Ikeda, Jinill Kim, Eric Leeper, Marc-André Letendre, Glenn Otto, Francisco Ruge-Murcia, Larry Schembri, and seminar and session participants at the Bank of Canada, Okayama University, University of Tokyo, Yokohama National University, the 2003 Canadian Economic Association Meeting, the 9th International Conference on Computing in Economics and Finance, the 2003 Fall Meeting of the Japanese Economic Association, and the 2007 Far Eastern Meetings of the Econometric Society for comments and suggestions.
-I am solely responsible for any errors and misinterpretations.
+I am also grateful to the editor Charles Engel, two anonymous referees, Jeannine Bailliu, Paul Beaudry, Paul Bergin, Hafedh Bouakez, Toni Braun, Mick Devereux, Shin-ichi Fukuda, Joe Gruber, Talan İşcan, Shinsuke Ikeda, Kazuko Kano, Jinill Kim, Eric Leeper, Marc-André Letendre, Glenn Otto, Francisco Ruge-Murcia, Larry Schembri, and seminar and session participants at the Bank of Canada, Hosei University, Okayama University, University of Tokyo, Yokohama National University, the 2003 Canadian Economic Association Meeting, the 9th International Conference on Computing in Economics and Finance, the 2003 Fall Meeting of the Japanese Economic Association, and the 2007 Far Eastern Meetings of the Econometric Society for comments and suggestions.
+The paper receives financial supports from Nomura Foundation for Academic Promotion, Tokyo Marine Kagami Memorial Foundation, and KAKENHI (20730205).
+I am solely responsible for any errors and misinterpretations of this paper.